Quantum Algorithm for Simulating Molecular Vibrational Excitations: Applications

-We employ the GBS algorithm to determine the distribution of vibrational excitations of pyrrole after a vibronic transition from the ground state to the electronic excited state.
 The marginal distributions of the normal modes of pyrrole, which determine the probability of vibrational excitations in a single mode, are plotted in Fig.~\ref{fig:pymarg}.
-They are obtained from the GBS samples.
-The distributions in Fig.~\ref{fig:pymarg} demonstrate that the normal modes with frequencies 1518.1 cm$^{-1}$, 1080.5 cm$^{-1}$, and 882.3 cm$^{-1}$ become highly excited during the vibronic transitions.
+These distributions were calculated from the GBS samples obtained for the vibronic transition without the vibrational pre-excitation of the N-H stretching mode.
+The distributions in Fig.~\ref{fig:pymarg} demonstrate that the normal modes with frequencies 1518.1 cm$^{-1}$, 1080.5 cm$^{-1}$, and 882.3 cm$^{-1}$ become highly excited during the vibronic transition.
 These vibrational modes are illustrated in Fig.~\ref{fig:modes}.
-However, the vibrational normal mode that corresponds to the stretching of the N-H bond in the final electronic state, with a vibrational frequency of 2607.7 cm$^{-1}$, is not significantly excited during the vibronic transition (cf. Fig.~\ref{fig:pymarg}).
-As a result, the energy required to overcome the potential energy barrier for the dissociation of the N-H bond is mainly provided by thermal excitations.
+However, the vibrational normal mode that corresponds to the stretching of the N-H bond in the final electronic state, with a vibrational frequency of 2607.7 cm$^{-1}$, is not significantly excited during the vibronic transition (see Fig.~\ref{fig:pymarg}).

 Experimental investigations show that excitation of the N-H stretching mode at the electronic ground state, before the initiation of the vibronic transition, enhances its dissociation \cite{Grygoryeva_2019}.
 This experimental observation can be explained by assuming that the vibrational energy in the N-H stretching mode of the ground state is preserved during the vibronic transition.
-To validate this assumption, we compute marginal distributions for the vibronic transition for the case where the N-H stretching mode of the ground state is initially excited.
+To validate this assumption, we compute marginal distributions for the vibronic transition in which the N-H stretching mode of the ground state is initially excited.
 The results, which are shown in Fig.~\ref{fig:pymarg}, demonstrate that pre-excitation of the mode leads to significant vibrational excitation of the corresponding N-H mode after the transition.
-Since the energy barrier is lower in the excited state, this in principle increases the rate of N-H dissociation, in agreement with experimental observations \cite{Grygoryeva_2019}.
+Since the N-H dissociation energy barrier is low at the excited state (6.0 kcal mol$^{-1}$ \cite{Vallet_2005}), this in principle increases the rate of N-H dissociation, as observed in the experimental investigation \cite{Grygoryeva_2019}.
+It is noted that a quantitative description of the dissociation rate requires more accurate electronic structure calculations and also the inclusion of anharmonic effects.